-1. One violation of 15 C.F.R. §760.2(a)-Agreeing to Refuse to Do Business:
+1. One Violation of 15 C.F.R. §760.2(a) - Refusal To Do Business

-On or about November 11, 2002, Aviall Pte.
-Ltd. (Singapore) engaged in a transaction involving the sale and transfer of goods from the United States to Bahrain.
-In connection with this activity, Aviall Pte.
-Ltd. (Singapore), on one occasion, with intent to comply with, further or support an unsanctioned foreign boycott, knowingly agreed to refuse to do business with another person pursuant to an agreement with, a requirement of, or a request from or on behalf of a boycotting country, an activity prohibited by Section 760.2(a) of the Regulations, and not excepted.
+During the years 2003 through 2008, Thermon Europe engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Iran, Oman, Syria and UAE, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, on one occasion, Thermon Europe, with intent to comply with, further or support an unsanctioned foreign boycott, knowingly agreed to refuse to do business with another person pursuant to an agreement with, a requirement of, or a request from or on behalf of a boycotting country, an activity prohibited by Section 760.2(a) of the Regulations, and not excepted.